All Episodes

 Well, I think right now the times have found us.

-We have a defiance of the Constitution of the United States, and and so when we go down this path, we have to be ready and it has to be clear to the American people, and we have to hope that it will be clear to uh to the Republicans in this United States Senate.
+And so when we go down this path, we have to be ready, and it has to be clear to the American people.

-So Yeah, and you know what really bugs me about that?
+You know what really bugs me about that?

-We're supposed to know.
+We were supposed to know.

-Uh why I think the president wants us to impeach him.
+Why I think the president wants us to impeach him.

 You think he wants us to impeach him?

-All right, Nancy Pelosi, of course, on our favorite late-night liberal talk show that gets very few few viewers.
+All right, Nancy Pelosi, of course, on our favorite late-night liberal talk show that gets very few viewers.

-It's so funny when you hear people say, Well, Hannity's on cable and Kimmel, why would Kimmel fight Hannity?
+It's so funny when you hear people say, well, Hannity's on cable and Kimmel, why would Kimmel fight Hannity?

-Because we have more than two times his ratings.
+Because we have more than two times his ratings, but why mention little details like that?

-Uh joining us now is Congressman Andy Biggs, Arizona, Louis Gomert of Texas.
+If you want to be a part of the program, joining us now is Congressman Andy Biggs, Arizona, Louis Gomert of Texas.

-She's she's speaker in name only.
+She's speaker in name only.

 And it's hard to be a speaker under those conditions when you have folks that are not looking to you for leadership.

-So yeah, she's not in charge like I sure thought she'd be.
+So, yeah, she's not in charge like I sure thought she'd be.

 And Andy, what are your thoughts?

-But she is owned by the the people that got her elected, and that's AOC and company, and that's that's why you're seeing this uh slow she's going drag she's kicking and screaming, but she's going the impeachment route because they own her.
+And that's why you're seeing this slow, she's going drag, she's kicking and screaming, but she's going the impeachment route because they own her.

-Well, the problem with this all is is we've now had four separate investigations into this Trump Russia collusion issue.
+Well, the problem with this all is we've now had four separate investigations into this Trump-Russia collusion issue: the FBI nine-month investigation, House Intel investigation, bipartisan Senate investigation.

-Uh then the Mueller report couldn't be any more clear, and Bob Mueller steps in it big time yesterday, has to send out a corrective note.
+And Bob Mueller steps in it big time yesterday, has to send out a corrective note.

-Oops, everything I said in my press conference was wrong, because we never considered the issue of Department of Justice policy as to whether or not to determine or not determine obstruction of justice.
+Oops, everything I said in my press conference was wrong because we never considered the issue of Department of Justice policy as to whether or not to determine or not determine obstruction of justice.

-Um and so they've got themselves in a bit of a pickle because the economy is flourishing.
+And so they've got themselves in a bit of a pickle because the economy is flourishing.

-The president's keeping his promises, we're stronger abroad.
+The president's keeping his promises.

-Um, and they're not helping at all.
+And they're not helping at all.

 Exactly.

-She's not stupid, and you can tell she's going into this impeachment thing really kind of scared because she likes being speaker.
+And you can tell she's going into this impeachment thing really kind of scared because she likes being speaker.

 If she doesn't go forward, then they bounce her out as speaker.

-Under Obama, for the first time in American history, 90, I believe 95% of the income went to the top one percent.
+And under Obama, people need to know under Obama for the first time in American history, 90, I believe 95% of the income went to the top 1%.

 And President Trump comes in, and wow, you talk about share the wealth.